James Y. Davis Sons Co. Building, Washington DC

 In 1933 William and Gertrude Gildenhorn who had been running the Capitol Men's Shop at 1203 Pennsylvania Avenue moved next door to 1201 1/2, while in 1934 the Raleigh Gift Shop moved into 1201.
 Both enterprises continued in business at the 1201 building until 1935.

 A 1934 Repair Permit shows a Miss B. Walker at 404 12th Street.
 Since this is the address for the entrance to the 2nd floor of 1201 Pennsylvania Avenue, Miss Walker may be the first of several tenants who used the 2nd floor for dance classes and a dance studio.
 In an interview Mr. Washabaugh, Manager of the Washington Garage Co., which has leased 1201 for a number of years, and Mr. Sherwood, who has been with Washington Wine and Liquor for 45 years, both at 1211 Pennsylvania Avenue and in the 1201 building, recalled the use of the 2nd floor as a dance studio.
 There is evidence that a practice bar was installed in one wall.
-Mr. Sherwood believed that an Arthur Murray branch occupied the space in the 1930's and 1940's, that a local country and western personality, Mr. Connie B. Gay, used the space next and that the Lynn Welters dance studio occupied the 2nd floor for around 10 years until ca. 1975.
-Some confirmation for such occupancy is furnished by trust chattels given by Daniel Albert to Smith and Ross, Tr. for 404 12th Street. ("Upstairs Dance Studio)" with leasehold interest.
+Mr. Sherwood believed that an Arthur Murray branch occupied the space in the 1930's and 1940's, that a local country and western personality, Mr. Connie B. Gay, used the space next and that the Lynn Welters dance studio occupied the 2nd floor for around 10 years until 1975.
+Some confirmation for such occupancy is furnished by trust chattels given by Daniel Albert to Smith and Ross, for 404 12th Street. ("Upstairs Dance Studio)" with leasehold interest.

-In 1935 (lease 6917-407, recorded August 22, 1935) Amelia L. Heurich leases 1201 and 1201 1/2 Pennsylvania Avenue to the United Cigar Stores Co., Inc. of Maryland from March 1, 1935 until February 29, 1940.
+In 1935 (lease 6917-407, recorded August 22nd, 1935) Amelia L. Heurich leases 1201 and 1201 1/2 Pennsylvania Avenue to the United Cigar Stores Co., Inc. of Maryland from March 1st, 1935 until February 29th, 1940.
 United Cigar Stores and Whelan Drug Co. repaired and improved 1201 Pennsylvania in 1935 and operated a combined drug store, cigar store and probably a soda fountain.
 The United Cigar Store-Whelan tenacy continued until the late 1940's when the present occupant, Washington Wine and Liquors, moved into 1201 Pennsylvania Avenue from its old quarters at 1211 Pennsylvania Avenue.
 The other current occupant, Mike's NY Deli moved into 406 12th Street, NW in the early 1970's.

 The structure measures approximately thirty-four feet in width and one hundred twenty feet in length.
 The height of the Pennsylvania Avenue facade, measured from the sidewalk to the top of the corner tower, is approximately forty-six feet.
 It is two stories.

 The first floor of the main building is a single open space, with access provided at the southeast corner and at the northeast corner.
 The remainder of the first floor area of the main building and the subordinate buildings is given over to small commercial spaces.
-The second floor of the main building is also a single open space, but unlike the first floor space, It flows unimpeded by wall partitions into the second floor spaces of the subordinate buildings.
+The second floor of the main building is also a single open space, but unlike the first floor space.
+It flows unimpeded by wall partitions into the second floor spaces of the subordinate buildings.
 These spaces appear to have been part of a single large office or studio.